Marcel Colomb First Nation

 Marcel Colomb First Nation (MCFN) (ᓇᒦᐏ ᓵᑲᐦᐃᑲᐣ, namîwi-sâkahikan), Band #328, is a First Nations Band of approximately 449 Registered Swampy Cree (Maškēkowak / nēhinawak) and Rocky Cree (Asinīskāwiyiniwak) located in the area of Lynn Lake, Manitoba, Canada.

 Marcel Colomb First Nation is affiliated with the Swampy Cree Tribal Council.

+Reserve

-The reserve of the MCFN is called Black Sturgeon Reserve, also referred to as "Mile 21" or "the Promised Land" by its members.
+The MCFN reserve is Black Sturgeon Reserve.
 The reserve is located on Hughes Lake, approximately 30 km east of the town of Lynn Lake.
 Only 81 band members live on this reserve.

+Heritage

-The Rock Cree people of the Black Sturgeon Falls Reserve are ancestral descendants of indigenous peoples originally from Pukatawagan and other areas within the Nickel Belt.
+The Rock Cree people of the Black Sturgeon Falls Reserve are ancestral descendants of Indigenous peoples originally from Pukatawagan and other areas within the Nickel Belt.
 These Indigenous people have populated the Canadian Shield region of northern and central Canada since the retreat of the glaciers about 10,000 years ago.

-Located within the reserve is a day care centre, water treatment plant, 14 houses, band office, and many other infrastructure projects under development.
-Ten additional family homes are under construction at the Black Sturgeon Falls Reserve.